 Chambers Fund supported the vision behind The Merle Catherine Chambers Center for the Advancement of Women and made a commitment to its creation by contributing the lead gift.
 This contribution helped realize the vision of a permanent home for The Women’s Foundation of Colorado and was dedicated in 2004.

 The Chambers Center houses two of Colorado’s leading proponents for the education and advancement of women and girls in our state.
-The Women’s Foundation of Colorado and Colorado Women’s College offer educational and leadership development opportunities, make grants to improve women’s economic self-sufficiency, research women’s issues, facilitate networking and encourage philanthropy.
+The Women’s Foundation of Colorado and Colorado Women’s College offer educational and leadership development opportunities, make grants to improve women’s economic security, research women’s issues, facilitate networking and encourage philanthropy.
 Together at The Chambers Center, each organization continues its individual efforts while mobilizing to promote a society where the talents and skills of all women are valued, developed and utilized.